-Mt Sinai and Jerusalem

-John Cronshaw (Buspa) Page 18

-The Willochran + Winter 2021

-ANGLICAN MOTHERS' UNION AUSTRALIA
+Mt Sinai and Jerusalem ANGLICAN MOTHERS' UNION AUSTRALIA

 Reflections on the life of June Barlow In her home, the church and the community, June led a busy life looking after her 7 children, working with her husband Ian and being involved in many Committees - and always with a smile.
 I was sad when her daughter Catherine rang to tell me she had died as we had been good friends for many years, working together in Mothers Union and ABM.
 Our children were about the same ages, June had 7 and I have 5 and we often talked about their escapades as they were growing up and later kept a tally of our Grandchildren and Great Grandchildren.
 Catherine told me June had 34, I only have 27!
 June held the following positions in Mothers Union in Willochra: Diocesan President and Secretary, Central Area President and during their time in Port Pirie we were President and Secretary of the local Branch.
 June and I were also privileged to attend the Mothers Union World Conference on the Family held in Brisbane in 1979, where we met Members from all over the world.
 It was a wonderful experience.
-When I was elected to the Australian Executive as Overseas & Outreach Chairman in 1986 I needed a Secretary, so I asked June and she didn't hesitate in saying yes.
-We spent six happy and busy years keeping in touch with members in Australia, PNG, Melanesia, various Dioceses in Africa, New Zealand and the Overseas Chairman in Mary Sumner House in London.Willochra Home' in Cryst Brook during which time June was also secretary f a few years.
-June and lar were part of 'The Willoch' As we all knew.
-June Joyr At the same time as I began my new job on the Australian Executive my husband D avid was appointed Missioner at 'The Missions to Seamen' (as it was called then) in Port Pirie.
-My Committee was made up of members from the 3 SA Dioceses, Adelaide, The Murray & Willochra and we held our Meetings in Adelaide.
-David drove us to our meetings - June, Pat Moore from Jamestown, who was my Treasurer and me.
+When I was elected to the Australian Executive as Overseas & Outreach Chairman in 1986 I needed a Secretary, so I asked June Brook during which time and she didn't hesitate in saying yes.
+We spent six happy and busy years keeping in touch with members in Australia, PNG, Melanesia, various Dioceses in Africa, New Zealand and the Overseas Chairman in Mary Sumner House in London.
+At the same time as I began my new job on the Australian Executive my husband David was appointed Missioner at 'The Mission's to Seamen' (as it was called then) in Port Pirie.
+My Committee was made up of members from the 3 SA Dioceses, Adelaide, The Murray & Willochra and we held our Meetings in Adelaide, David drove us to our meetings - June, Pat Moore from Jamestown, who was my Treasurer and me.
 On these days David would visit a souvenir warehouse to pick up things to sell to the sailors.
 On one trip he presented me with a toy koala and on the way home we tried to think of a name for my new toy - suddenly June said, "call him Gladly".
-Of course, we all asked why and she replied, "you know the old hymn, Gladly my Cross I would bear".
+Of course, we all asked why and she replied, "you know the old hymn, Gladly my Cross I would be ar".
 I didn't know the hymn, but my koala now had a name!
 I still have Gladly and I often think of June when I look at him.
 June was made a Life Vice-President of Mothers Union in Willochra in recognition of her service to Mothers Union in the Diocese.
 In 1998 I became Chairman of the ABM Auxiliary in the Diocese, my Secretary was about to finish her term, so once again I asked June if she would like to take her place and of course, she said yes.
 Catherine told me she couldn't say no!
-June and Ian spent many years on the Board of 'The Willochra Home' in Crystal Brook during which time June was also secretary for a few years.
+June and Ian spent many years on the Board of 'The Willochra Home' in Crystal June was also secretary for a few years.
 June and Ian were part of 'The Willochran' Editorial Committee.